widelands/wl_addons_server/README.md

 #### Verify a new add-on

-To verify a new add-on read the code carfully and make sure it does not contain malicious code.
+To verify a new add-on, read the code carefully and make sure it does not contain malicious code.
 Then run `java UpdateList '/cool_feature.wad'` (don’t forget the '/' before the add-on’s name!), then run `java UpdateList`, then git add,commit,push.

 #### Translations